DeKoServidoni/OMFM/README.md

 ![Example gif](/images/example_v1.0.3.gif)

+## What's new:
+### Version 1.1.0 (01/25/2018)
+* [Feature] Add parameter in the layout to background text label
+* [Feature] Add parameter in the layout to color text label
+* [Feature] Add parameter in the layout to add label to the main button
+* [Feature] Add parameter in the layout to add action to the main button
+* [Feature] Add parameter in the layout to add drawable to the main button when opened
+* [Enhancement] Increase padding left/right of the label
+* [Enhancement] Update sample to have different example images

 ## How to use

-This library have 1 main layout param and 6 optionals
+This library have 1 main layout param and 12 optionals

 * `<app:content_options>` **[Required]** "menu" resource file with the options that the menu will show<br>
 * `<app:color_main_button>` **[optional]** color of the main button (with + and x)<br>